ruby-hyperloop/todo-tutorial/README.md

 <br>
 You will notice that while it does display the checkboxes, you can not change them by clicking on them.

-You can of course change them via the console (or the hyper-console).
-Try
+For now we can change them via the console like we did before.
+Try executing `Todo.last.update(completed: true)`
-`Todo.last.update(completed: true)`
 and you should see the last Todo's `completed` checkbox changing state.